Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

 # Deploying a Vault and Strategy V2

-**Note**: This [private repo](https://github.com/yearn/chief-multisig-officer) is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.
+**Note**: This [private repo](https://github.com/Yeeldx/chief-multisig-officer) is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.

 ## Requirements

 Make sure you have the brownie environment set up before trying to deploy a vault.
-Check out the [Readme MD in Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/blob/master/README.md) for instructions.
+Check out the [Readme MD in Yeeldx Vaults Repo](https://github.com/Yeeldx/Yeeldx-vaults/blob/master/README.md) for instructions.

 The below instructions show some python commands that assume you are using the brownie console or a brownie script setup.

 ## Deploying a new Experimental Vault

-1. Clone the [Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/) and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
+1. Clone the [YYeeldx Vaults Repo](https://github.com/Yeeldx/Yeeldx-vaults/) and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
 2. Choose the brownie account for deploying your vault.
 This account needs to have funds to pay for the deployment transaction.
 3. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure it's an updated version.
 (Can validate on Etherscan for latest address)
 4. Select the version of the vault to deploy or press enter to use the latest release.